kubevirt/user-guide/docs/operations/installation.md

 ## Installing the Daily Developer Builds

 <!-- markdown-link-check-disable -->
-KubeVirt releases daily a developer build from current master.
+KubeVirt releases daily a developer build from the current main branch.
 One can see when the last release happened by looking at our [nightly-build-jobs](https://prow.apps.ovirt.org/?job=periodic-kubevirt-push-nightly-build-master).
 <!-- markdown-link-check-enable -->